uzluisf/raku-pear/MODDOC.md

     * `tags`, the tags.
 See `tag` for the attributes a tag holds.

     * `template`, the template with which the post is rendered.
-Each post must specify a template.
+Note that each post must specify a template.

     * `date`, the post's date.
 Its format must be `yyyy-mm-dd`.
 Nonetheless, you can change its formatting by specifying the preferred format.
-Thus, there are the following possibilities:
+The date format is based on `strftime`'s directives; there's a reference for it at https://strftime.org/ and for live preview at http://www.strftime.net/.
+For date in the page's metadata, there are the following options:

-      * `date: 2019-12-25`, left as is if not format specified in the configuration file.
+      * `date: 2019-12-25`, if not format specified in the the configuration file (with `date-format`), then the default format `%b %d, %Y` will be used.

-      * `date: [2019-12-25, dd/mm/yyyy]`, format date according to given format.
-Run `pear --date-formats` to get a list of the supported formats.
+      * `date: [2019-12-25, %Y/%m/%d]`, format date according to given format.

     * `draft`, is the post a draft?
 If set to `true`, the post won't appear in the generated HTML for the site.

-`date` and `draft` should be set in the post's metadata.

 All the other attributes in a post's metadata will be included alongside the attributes discussed earlier.
 However, Pear won't mess with them.
 For instance, you can have `title: tHiS iS a TitlE` and `tHiS iS a TitlE` will be the post's title.

-  * `tag`, information about a tag and only accessible when iterating over `tags`.
+  * `tag`, information about a tag and only accessible when iterating over the global variable `tags`.
 A tag contains the following attributes:

     * `name`, the tag's name (e.g, `linux`).